AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

    }
    ```

-   You can set `stagesize` modifier either in the viewer preset record in Scene7 Publishing System, or pass it explicitly with the viewer initialization code with `params` collection, or as an API call as described in the Command reference section, as in the following:
+   You can set `stagesize` modifier either in the viewer preset record in Dynamic Media Classic, or pass it explicitly with the viewer initialization code with `params` collection, or as an API call as described in the Command reference section, as in the following:

    ```
    videoViewer.setParam("stagesize", "640,480");